linked-db/linked-ql/README.md

 }
 ```

-and to "redo" a rollback:
+and you can "redo" a rollback; i.e. roll forward:

 ```js
 let savepoint = await client.database('public').savepoint({ direction: 'forward' });